Intro

 Step 2- Property configuration

-In this step, you'll set up properties that will be used by default in the SAR Slides reports.
-This includes defining how identifiers are displayed in your input dataset, as well as selecting and configuring the default properties that will appear in the SAR Slides.
+During this step, you'll set up properties that will be used by default in the SAR Slides reports created on this dataset.
+This includes defining identifiers of your compounds, and configuring properties shown by default.

 Configure compound identifiers